 Beans are high in protein and low in fat.
 They are a great source of soluble fiber which helps remove harmful cholesterol from your body before it’s absorbed.
 Incorporating beans into your diet can help lower your cholesterol and reduce your risk for heart disease, heart attacks, and breast & prostate cancer.
 In fact, studies have found Hispanic women have half the risk of breast cancer as white women.
 Researchers attribute this, in part, to the high quantity of legumes in their diet.
 Cool beans.

 The ingredient list in most commercially canned beans is actually pretty basic: water, beans, and salt.
 Most brands also contain calcium chloride which is a firming agent, and many brands include sugar which is just wrong.
-With the exception of Eden Organics, all companies use BPA in the lining of their cans.
-I’m not interested in debating this topic, but if you’re looking to cut down on BPA consumption in canned products, cooking dried beans is a great place to start.
+I’m not interested in debating this topic, but if you’re looking to cut down on BPA consumption in canned products and can’t find an affordable option, cooking dried beans is a great place to start.

 How to Soak and Cook Dried Beans